 Elements are reusable components, similar to groups.
-They are organized separately from regular projects.
-You can find them in the Elements sub-tab from the Projects tab in Alight Motion.
+They’re organized separately from regular projects and can be found in the Elements sub-tab from the Projects tab in Alight Motion.

 - If you find yourself using the same layers or groups repeatedly in various projects, you can save them as Elements.
-They will be conveniently available for you to add from the Add menu when editing any of your projects.
+They’ll be conveniently available in the Add menu when editing any of your projects.

-- You can also share elements with others and download pre-made elements.
+- You can share them with others and download pre-made elements.

-- Text that appears in an element can be customized without altering the original element—very handy for reusable titles.
+- Elements containing text can be customized without altering the original element—very handy for reusable titles.

 How to Download Elements